Microsoft/azure-docs.pt-pt/articles/iot-edge/tutorial-deploy-stream-analytics.md

    1. Selecione a sua subscrição e a tarefa do Azure Stream Analytics Edge que criou.
    1. Selecione **Guardar**.

-   Depois de salvar as alterações, os detalhes de seu trabalho de Stream Analytics são publicados no contêiner de armazenamento que você criou.
+   Once you save your changes, the details of your Stream Analytics job are published to the storage container that you created.

-1. Quando o módulo Stream Analytics for adicionado à lista de módulos, selecione **Configurar** para ver como ele é estruturado.
+1. When the Stream Analytics module is added to the list of modules, select **Configure** to see how it's structured.

    O URI da imagem aponta para uma imagem padrão do Azure Stream Analytics.
-Essa imagem é usada para cada módulo de Stream Analytics que é implantado em um dispositivo IoT Edge.
+This one image is used for every Stream Analytics module that gets deployed to an IoT Edge device.

    O módulo duplo é configurado com uma propriedade pretendida, denominada **ASAJobInfo**, cujo valor aponta para a definição do trabalho no seu contentor de armazenamento.
-Essa propriedade é como a imagem de Stream Analytics é configurada com os detalhes específicos do seu trabalho.
+This property is how the Stream Analytics image is configured with your specific job details.

-   Por padrão, o módulo Stream Analytics usa o mesmo nome que o trabalho no qual ele se baseia.
-Você pode alterar o nome do módulo nesta página, se desejar, mas isso não é necessário.
+   By default, the Stream Analytics module takes the same name as the job it's based on.
+You can change the module name on this page if you like, but it's not necessary.

-1. Feche a página de configuração do módulo.
+1. Close the module configuration page.

 1. Aponte o nome do módulo do Stream Analytics, porque vai precisar do mesmo no próximo passo, e selecione **Seguinte**, para continuar.